aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 ### Adding Section Content

 If you want to copy and insert just the main text of a section excluding the section separator and section properties, use Section.PrependContent or Section.AppendContent passing a Section object for the content being copied.
 No new section is created; headers and footers are not copied.
 The former method inserts a copy of the content at the beginning of the section, while the latter inserts a copy of the content at the end of the section.
-The code sample below shows how to append content of an existing section.
+The code sample below demonstrates how to append content of an existing section.
 The number of sections in the document remains the same.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Sections-AppendSectionContent-AppendSectionContent.cs" >}}